Synthetic Data Generation for Training Diversified Commonsense Reasoning Models: Synthetic Data Generation for GCR

 We then select the top–$k$ sentences with the highest $D_{\text{local}}$ scores for each concept set (setting $k=8$ in our experiments) to maximise the \textbf{local diversity}.
 This step ensures that our synthetic dataset maintains high intra-concept-set variety.

-\paragraph{Global Selection.} We aggregate all locally selected candidates into a global pool $\cS$.
-To ensure the final dataset is not only locally diverse but also globally balanced, we compute a global diversity score $D_{\text{global}}(s)$ for each sample $s$ against the entire pool:
+\paragraph{Global Selection.} We aggregate all locally selected candidates into a global pool $\cP$.
+To ensure the final dataset is not only locally diverse but also globally balanced, we compute a global diversity score $D_{\text{global}}(s)$ for each sample $s$ against the entire pool.
+Let $g = \sum_{s' \in \cP} e_{s'}$ denote the sum of all embedding vectors, where each embedding vector is $\ell_2$-normalised, i.e. $\norm{\vec{e}_s}_2 = 1$.
+We define the global diversity score as:

-Finally, we rank all sentences using a joint score:
+Finally, we rank all samples using a joint score.
+To ensure comparability, both $Q(s)$ and $D_{\text{global}}(s)$ are min-max normalised:

 and select the top scoring samples (i.e. 83,184) as our final synthetic dataset, CommonSyn.
 This global ranking process balances quality and semantic coverage across the entire dataset, encouraging the model to learn not only plausible, but also diverse sentence patterns.